-At this point in time, any description of our program would be incomplete without alluding to the COVID-19 pandemic.
-In response to the level of risk posed by this disease and with the safety of our trainees, staff, faculty, and patients as our paramount concern, we transitioned to providing services virtually with most employees working from home.
-Our inpatient and neuropsychology programs were most impacted during this transition, and were therefore necessarily the first services to return to the medical center.
-We currently provide inpatient care, consultation services, and neuropsychological assessment using hybrid models as much as possible with appropriate safety protocols for when face-to-face contact is necessary.
-The next group of clinics to return to the medical center will involve those services that are embedded in integrated settings.
-Outpatient services for psychiatric care and psychotherapy in particular are being conducted remotely via video and phone.
-We recognize that virtual services for children and families are less than optimal and will therefore prioritize these populations as we return to "normal."
+As we enter the third year of health service psychology training to be impacted by the COVID-19 pandemic, we recognize the importance of also providing you with information about its impact on our training program.
+We have continued to respond to the level of risk posed by this disease with the safety of our trainees, staff, faculty, and patients as our paramount concern, while continuing to meet the needs of the communities we serve.
+We are grateful for the scientific strides that have contributed to a greater understanding of the disease and the availability of vaccination.
+All employees at UCM are required to be vaccinated for COVID-19 and influenza (with medical or religious exemptions available in rare circumstances).
+We currently provide inpatient care, consultation services, neuropsychological assessment, and some integrated care using hybrid models as far as possible with appropriate safety protocols for when face-to-face contact is necessary.
+Outpatient services for psychiatric care and psychotherapy in particular are being conducted primarily using telehealth methods at this time, although options exist to see patients in person when clinically indicated.
 We conduct didactics and some supervision virtually in order to support our interns' safety.
-We have highlighted the importance of flexibility and creativity as we adapted to challenges of COVID-19.
-However, we have become more aware of some of the losses associated with remote work such as interprofessional collaboration, socialization among interns and with our faculty, development of a support system for our trainees, and a general sense of community.
-To facilitate these components, we are currently requiring all faculty and trainees within the Department to be on site at least one day a week.
+In order to address some of the losses associated with remote work such as interprofessional collaboration, socialization among interns and with our faculty, development of a support system for our trainees, and a general sense of community, we currently require interns and faculty to be on site for a minimum of two days per week.
 Our training program, department, division, and institution follow infection control procedures and national and state regulations as informed by science and safety.
 We are committed to maintaining the integrity of our training program and the acquisition of profession-wide competencies while balancing the safety of our trainees, faculty, and patients.
 Specific COVID-19 adjustments to our program may be found in our brochure.
-We also acknowledge the uncertain and evolving nature of the pandemic and that additional adaptations to preserve the integrity of our program and safety of our trainees and faculty may need to be made in 2021-22.
+The unpredictability and volatile nature of the pandemic, especially with regard to the recent spread of the Delta variant, have demonstrated that it is impossible to have definite expectations for the future, and we recognize that we will need to be flexible and creative as we continue to adapt to this situation.
+All adaptations will be designed to preserve the integrity of our program and prioritize safety of our trainees and faculty.

-The Clinical Psychology Internship at the University of Chicago is comprised of four tracks: Adult/Health Psychology, Adult Neuropsychology, Child/Pediatric Psychology, and Pediatric Neuropsychology.
+The Clinical Psychology Internship at the University of Chicago Medicine is comprised of four tracks: Adult/Health Psychology, Adult Neuropsychology, Child/Pediatric Psychology, and Pediatric Neuropsychology.
 We will be recruiting and matching with one intern in the Adult Neuropsychology, Child Psychology and Pediatric Neuropsychology Tracks, and two interns in the Adult/Health track.
 You may apply to only one track which should be specified in your cover letter.

-Our application deadline is Sunday, November 1, 2020 (11:59 EST).
+Our application deadline is Monday, November 1, 2021 (11:59 EST).
 You will be contacted by email if you are selected for an interview.
-We will conduct virtual interviews on the following Fridays in December, 2020 and January, 2021: 12/11/20, 12/18/20, 1/8/2021, and 1/15/2021.
+We will conduct virtual interviews on the following Fridays in December, 2021 and January, 2022: 12/3/21, 12/10/21, 1/21/2022, and 1/28/2022.
 Our annual stipend is \$36,000 and is offered as part of a comprehensive package of benefits.